matsen/teaching/courses/GS541/index.md

 The homework is simply to apply what you have learned in the class to this data and write a short report (however suits you, but exported to PDF) on your findings.
 Perform the following steps, and justify the choices you made in each step-- each step should have at least a sentence or two, and some should get a paragraph.

 1. Perform appropriate sequence alignment.
-Write a sentence or two describing why you aligned in the way that you did.
 1. Find evidence of recombination in the tree.
 Find recombination breakpoint(s).
 Draw a diagram showing the recombinant sequence(s) and where different parts of them fit in the tree on the non-recombinant sequence sets.
 You don't have to get fancy here-- feel free to draw it out on paper or the whiteboard, then take a photo of it for your report.
 1. Test for per-branch natural selection on the various partitions (i.e. the sub-alignments between the recombination breakpoint(s)).
 You'll have to find a way of splitting apart the subalignments (I used [seqmagick](http://seqmagick.readthedocs.io/en/latest/) but you can use whatever you like).
 1. Test for per-branch natural selection on the original (non-partitioned) sequence alignment.
 1. Compare the results.
-Do you think that any differences can be explained by recombination (see http://www.genetics.org/content/164/3/1229)?
+Do you think that any differences can be explained by recombination (see <http://www.genetics.org/content/164/3/1229>)?
+1. Perform some additional analysis of natural selection motivated by the questions in the paper.

 ## Day 4: Further topics